ShamailAbbas/ShamailAbbas/README.md

 <h1 align="center">Hi 👋, I'm Shamail Abbas</h1>
-<h3 align="center">A Passionate Full Stack Blockchain Developer from Pakistan</h3>
+<h3 align="center">A passionate Enigneer from Pakistan, specialized in MERN Stack and DevOps, with growing expertise in Blockchain Development.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shamail-abbas&label=Profile%20views&color=0e75b6&style=flat" alt="shamail-abbas" /> </p>

-- 🌱 I’m currently deepening my skills in **MERN Stack, Blockchain Development, DevOps**
+- 🌱 I’m an expert in **MERN Stack** and **DevOps**, while also expanding my knowledge in **Blockchain Development** to keep up with its evolving landscape.

 - 💼 All of my projects are available at [https://github.com/shamail-abbas](https://github.com/shamailabbas)